OnePageCRM/OnePageCRM.github.io/_posts/2014-05-28-the-beauty-of-ultrahook.md

      gem install ultrahook

 Now Ultrahook is set up and ready to go, all thats left to do is to tell Ultrahook where to look for the data being sent (the public webhook) and where to send it (the localhost webhook).
-The public webhook is the namespace you created earlier on e.g. http://onepage.onepage.ultrahook.com this is where we will tell OnePage CRM to send the webhook data.
+The public webhook is the namespace you created earlier on e.g. `http://onepage.onepage.ultrahook.com`.
+This is where we will tell OnePage CRM to send the webhook data.
 In the 'Add Apps' page of your OnePage CRM account enable the webhooks app and click configure

 <img src="http://i62.tinypic.com/2rwxr8n.png"  height="72" width="612">

-In this configure page, you simple need to tell OnePageCRM where to send information too.
+In this configure page, you simply need to tell OnePageCRM where to send information too.
 Input the ultrahook namesapce from earlier.
 For example you can see that I am using the namespace onepage.

 <img src="http://i62.tinypic.com/2i91kyu.png"  height="231" width="612">